lisp-docs/process-dpans3r/md-files/chap-9.md

 (check-type aardvark-count (integer 0 \*) "A positive integer")

-&#9655; Error: The value of AARDVARK-COUNT, FOO, is not a positive integer.
+*.* Error: The value of AARDVARK-COUNT, FOO, is not a positive integer.

-&#9655; To continue, type :CONTINUE followed by an option number:
+*.* To continue, type :CONTINUE followed by an option number:

-&#9655; 1: Specify a value to use instead.
+*.* 1: Specify a value to use instead.

-&#9655; 2: Top level.
+*.* 2: Top level.

 Conditions **9–23**

+Version 15.17R, X3J13/94-101R.

+Fri 12-Aug-1994 6:35pm EDT

 **check-type**

-&#9655; Debug&#62; :CONTINUE 2
+*.* Debug> :CONTINUE 2

 (defmacro define-adder (name amount)